grackle-project/grackle/doc/source/Integration.rst

 Clearing the memory
 -------------------

+When using the Grackle's :ref:`primary_functions`, global structures are used and therefore the global structure ``grackle_rates`` needs to be released with

 .. code-block:: c++

   free_chemistry_data();

-Grackle is using global structures and therefore the global structure ``grackle_rates`` needs also to be released.
+When using the :ref:`local_functions`, you should call the counter-part function, :c:func:`local_free_chemistry_data`, to free memory used for storing chemistry and cooling rates.

 .. _query-version: